 The second day in the Serengeti was D-Day.
 After a long and thorough study by Jolene and Lennart they claimed that The Great Migration of wildebeests should be somewhere in the Western corridor of the Serengeti.
 We started the day at the Hippo pool though.
 The number of hippos was that high that it was quite an accomplishment that every one of them could find a place in the water.

 We couldn’t postpone it anymore; it was time to look for the wildebeests.
 The excitement in the car increased when we learned from a ranger that he saw thousands of them a couple of kilometers down the road.
-Our own rangers Jolene & Lennart where even more excited when we actually saw them a bit later!
+Our own rangers Jolene & Lennart were even more excited when we actually saw them a bit later!
 As a guest blogger they asked me not to give anything away about this event since it will be covered by the regular writers of this blog in a later stage :-).
 Who am I to deny this request?

 Small paradise near Lake Victoria

 Speke Bay Lodge was our last stop before Lennart & Jolene continued their trip on their own.
 The lodge is directly situated at the shore of Lake Victoria.
-The terrace of our beautiful bungalows were right on the edge of the land and (yet again) the service was excellent.
+The terrace of our beautiful bungalows was right on the edge of the land and (yet again) the service was excellent.
 We made a boat trip along the coastline of the lake the next morning.
 Next to the crocodile (at only 100 meters from our bungalow), water monitors and the pretty shoreline we saw local fishermen bringing in the huge nets by hand.
 It’s hard to imagine in 2018.

 The next day we were busy packing and preparing for our return trip to Amsterdam.
-When we arrived at the airport of Mwanza they told us our flight to Dar Es Salaam was cancelled!
+When we arrived at the airport of Mwanza they told us our flight to Dar Es Salaam was canceled!
 We barely managed to book a flight with another airline and were just in time for our flight from ‘Dar’ to Amsterdam.

 With this last adventure our trip came to an end.
-Looking back it were two wonderful and adventurous weeks which we enjoyed to the fullest!
+Looking back it was two wonderful and adventurous weeks which we enjoyed to the fullest!
 Sadly my role as a guest blogger comes to an end with this blog but I’m more than happy to let Lennart & Jolene describe their future adventures in Africa!